haptork/easyLambda/_docs/04-real-world.md

   // load once in memory
   auto trainData = ezl::rise(reader)
-                  .runResult();
+                  .get();
 {% endhighlight %}

 The reader is a fromFile function object.
 The first command line argument has the training data file.
 The training data has first column as result and next `dim` number of columns as input variables.

-After running the data-flow with runResult, the trainData in different processes has different rows loaded from the files, almost equally shared.
-The type of trainData is vector<tuple<double, array<double,dim>> that is same as vector of the output columns of the unit on which runResult is called on.
+After running the dataflow with get, the trainData in different processes has different rows loaded from the files, almost equally shared.
+The type of trainData is vector<tuple<double, array<double,dim>> that is same as vector of the output columns of the unit on which get is called on.
 We can use trainData with raw MPI, any other library or user code.
 Each process will work on its share of data.